kmyk-jikka/Jikka/docs/language.md

 ### annotational types

 Some terms have some Curry-style types.
+Users are responsible to write correctly about these types, or undefined behaviors appear.
+Implementations can use these types as hints.

 -   `nat` type represents the set of natural numbers.
     -   `nat` is not a standard type of Python.